ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 We go here through some of the code choices that we've made after a few BDD projects under our belt.
-Hardly any of them are something that you can blindly apply to your project.
-They are trade-offs based on our needs and those of our clients.
+Hardly any of them are something that you can blindly apply to your project, they are trade-offs based on our needs and those of our clients.

-Please don't forget to read the [technical overview](overview.md).
+Please don't forget to read the [technical overview](overview.md) first.

 ## Custom world

 The custom world acts as a page object for the app itself, allowing access to high level helpers in the step definitions (see [Cucumber docs](https://github.com/cucumber/cucumber/wiki/A-Whole-New-World) for more info).
 This helps keeping them simple and easy to read.

-## All calls to the driver wrapped up in POs
+## Wrap calls to the driver inside the POs

 We barely have any calls to the driver (Appium in this case) outside of page objects.
 Specifically, there are none in the step definitions, which are all "pure" Ruby and RSpec.